Cosmetic repair work is often outsourced or replaced unnecessarily when the workshop has no structured SMART repair option.

 What to ask M&H Group

-Ask M&H Group to confirm damage categories, operator level, training route, consumables, workspace, and whether PDR training should be included.
+Ask M&H Group to confirm damage categories, operator level, training option, consumables, workspace, and whether PDR training should be included.

 Where should SMART repair start?